 Tenant Rights by State

 Your rights as a renter depend on where you live.
-Here's a quick reference for 20 major rental markets — deposit limits, notice periods, and more.
+Here's a quick reference for all 50 states + DC — deposit limits, notice periods, and more.

 Get state-specific rights for your lease.Upload your lease and we'll identify which state applies and flag any clauses that may violate your rights.